TraceyPen/README-Creator/starter/README.md

 [Questions](#questions)

 ## Installation
-The program uses node and npm as well as prompt-sync. run "npm install" and "npm install prompt-sync" in the terminal to install dependencies.
+Program uses node and npm as well as prompt-sync

 ## Usage
-Open the terminal in VS Code and enter "node index.js" to start the program.
+Open the terminal in VS Code and enter node index.js to start the program.

 ## Licence
 MIT